tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   - `Try` monad converted to `Either` one if the former is used (`Try` monad block must return something meaningful - e.g. model)

+  for `fmap` return:

+  - not lifted value which is supposed to be passed down the chain (it will be wrapped with `Either::Right` monad type for `Either#fmap`)

   for `tee` return:

   - `Right(nil)` or `Left(error_message)` if nothing else returns monad